ekohe/wulin_master/README.md

 end
 ```

-In the above code, we must specify `detail_model` as 'subordinates' for `EmployeeGrid` in `AddSubordinateScreen`, otherwise the `EmployeeGrid` will use the default model 'employee' to find the relationship which will cause error.
+In the code above, we must specify `detail_model` as 'subordinates' for `EmployeeGrid` in `AddSubordinateScreen`.
+Otherwise the `EmployeeGrid` will use the default model 'employee' to find the relationship, which will cause an error.

 #### Define Inclusion-Exclusion grids

 Inclusion-Exclusion grids is also a very common case.
-For example, there are 3 grids in the screen, the models of 2 grid has relationship `has_and_belongs_to_many` or `has_many`, the third grid comes from the join table or through model.
+For example, there are 3 grids in the screen, the models of two grids has the relationships `has_and_belongs_to_many` or `has_many`, the third grid comes from the join table or through model.
 Let's look at following example:

     +++++++++++++++++++++++++++++++++++++++++++++++++++++++
     | People Groups                                       |